- Ages 9+

 Yes, Dartmoor Prison Museum is wheelchair friendly.

-Dartmoor Prison Museum has not told us if they are fully pushchair friendly.
+No, Dartmoor Prison Museum have stated they are not pushchair friendly.

 Dartmoor Prison Museum has not told us if they are dog friendly.